thruston/perl-vim-table/README.md

   You can of course use some word other than "Table" as the command name.
 Take your pick, except that Vim insists on the name starting with an uppercase letter.

-- Add some perl libraries if necessary
+- Add these perl libraries (unless you already have them):

         cpanm Statistics::Descriptive
         cpanm Math::Prime::Util